rohithr8484/happy-bit-bloom/README.md

 Optional high-throughput execution or coordination layer prior to Bitcoin finality.

 Manages generating and tracking chunk and batch zk-proofs for Scroll by simulating block/chunk witnesses, updating progress, and storing proof history.
 It also supports network selection, queue stats, and proof verification, exposing a clean API for UI-driven proof generation and status handling.
+The Scroll prover takes automatically fetched zkEVM block or chunk data and computes a zero-knowledge proof that all transactions were executed correctly and in order.

 ### 🔹 UTXOS.dev